waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Lessons Learned & Error Analysis
 - Tool Reliability: Use v7 for Suicune location checks.
 Ensure Up/Down counts are accurate.
 - Navigation: Paths are often wider than one tile.
-Analyze adjacent tiles before assuming a path is blocked.
 - State Sync: Always verify inventory and money against Game State Information.
 - Repel Hygiene: Use sleep commands between menu actions to ensure they register.
 - Battle Mechanics: Roamers flee on Turn 1.
 Speed is critical for status moves.
 Damage/Status is persistent.
-- Repel Observation: Encountered Lv 16 Raticate on Turn #13463 despite active Super Repel and Lv 21 lead.
-Possible mechanic difference or fluke.
-Investigating.